Bee Statistics To Prove Why They’re Crucial for Our Environment!

 Varroa mites are the honey bees’ biggest and most serious pest, and in 2018, they caused the greatest hurdle in managing bee populations.
 As an incredibly invasive species, varroa mites have been wreaking havoc on bees all over the world ever since their discovery in 1904 on the Indonesian island of Java.

-From 2017–2018, There Was a Decrease of 30.7% in the Bee Population in the US (ABC News)
+In 2019, Almost 40% Decline in the Bee Population Was Observed in the US (ABC News)

-From 2018-2019, Nevada Lost the Highest Number of Bee Populations (Beeinformed)
+From 2022 to 2023, California Lost the Highest Number of Bee Populations (Beeinformed)

-Stat Shows, There Was a 20.5% Loss of Bee Colony in the Summer of 2018 (Beeinformed)
+Stat Shows There Was a 20.5% Loss of Bee Colony in the Summer of 2018 (Beeinformed)

 The top 10 states are as follows: